 - Airnergy (Active Air): Non-invasive oxygen therapy; also known as spirovital or respiratory therapy.

 We know there can be no life if oxidation does not occur.
 Oxidation is the process through which the body converts sugar into energy.
 The body also uses oxidation as its first line of defense against bacteria, virus, yeast and parasites.
 Even breathing oxygen is an oxidative process.
-When we use the principals of oxidation to bring about improvements in the body, it is called a therapy herein referred to as Oxidative Therapy.
+When we use the principles of oxidation to bring about improvements in the body, it is called a therapy herein referred to as Oxidative Therapy.

 A number of substances are known to cause oxidation in the body, but the most important of these is hydrogen peroxide.
 Hydrogen peroxide, when exposed to blood or other body fluids containing the enzyme catalase, is chemically split into oxygen and water.
 A small amount of hydrogen peroxide can supply large amounts of oxygen to the tissue.